ibm-cloud-docs/vpc/file_storage_vpc_mount_ubuntu.md

    For NFS 4.1, add `sec=sys` to the mount command to prevent file ownership issues.
 Use `_netdev` to wait for the storage to be mounted until after all network components are started.
    {: tip}

+## Managing user permissions to the content of the mounted file share
+{: #ubuntu-user-group-permissions}

+As a system administrator, you can manage the access to data on the mounted file storage volume.
+After the file share is mounted, you can refine access control by using the `chown` and `chmod` commands to assign read, write, and execute permissions to individual users and groups.
+For more information, see the [Ubuntu Server documentation about User management](https://ubuntu.com/server/docs/how-to/security/user-management/){: external}.

 ## Unmounting the file system
 {: #fs-Ubuntu-umount}